UliBartels/RSP_final_project/readme_gliu.md

 ## `ign_gazebo`

-This package contains meshes and models for the ArUco markers and entities in the world for ignition gazebo simulation.
+This package contains meshes and models for the Aruco AR markers and entities in the world for ignition gazebo simulation.
 You can change the world by changing the `bot_world.xacro` in `urdf` file.
 You can add your own markers by importing the meshes and models into this package.

 ## `maze_msgs`